Ulnar Wrist Pain

 6) Ulnar Artery Thrombosis (Hypothenar Hammer Syndrome)

-Ulnar artery thrombosis, also known as Hypothenar Hammer Syndrome, is a rare vascular condition that can lead to fingertip complications.
-It most commonly affects individuals over the age of 50—particularly heavy smokers—who frequently engage in repetitive hand-impact activities such as hammering, pounding, or using tools.
+Ulnar artery thrombosis, also called Hypothenar Hammer Syndrome, is a rare vascular condition that may contribute to ulnar wrist pain and circulation problems in the fingers.
+It typically affects individuals over age 50, especially heavy smokers who frequently perform high-impact hand activities like hammering, pounding, or tool use.

 Finger tip ulcer at different stages of healing after circulation cut off by tiny clots